“If you don’t like this one,” the Siren told her husband, “I’ll eat the DVD case.”

 Here’s something about Walsh, though, as well as other he-man directors of the Golden Age like Michael Curtiz, William Wellman, Howard Hawks and John Ford: Their fearlessness extended effortlessly to matters of the heart.
 Their strong men have strong needs and strong emotions.
 (And, as in Walsh’s The Man I Love, so does a strong woman.)
 That’s the secret to Walsh’s incredible control of tone; it’s seamless because it’s tied to one vision of what makes his protagonists worthwhile.
 There’s very little cool about a Walsh hero, in the sense of emotion withheld.
 You find that in the villain from time to time, but not the main guy.

 So in 1941 the adventurous Walsh takes on this nostalgic tale of the life, loves and bad breaks of a dentist with a mail-order degree, and he’s a perfect fit.
 That’s obvious from the opening scene, where Biff (James Cagney) is pitching horseshoes with his old friend Nicolas Pappalas (George Tobias).
 There’s Cagney, throwing the horseshoes with a dancer’s grace, and there’s Walsh, lingering over a shot of Cagney from behind so you get the full effect of that high-pocketed bantam walk.
-And then the camera moves over the wall, to a group of well-off college boys and their sweethearts, laying in hammocks and singing to one another.
+And then the camera moves over the wall, to a group of well-off college boys and their sweethearts, lying in hammocks and singing to one another.
 And the movement is ravishing--not flashy at all, Walsh never telegraphs his effects.
 The shot is so fluid and natural it’s like water flowing out of a spring.
 From Cagney’s packed-dirt backyard, to the grass and trees and ease of the well-to-do just a few feet away.
 That one movement of Walsh’s camera gives the Siren a pleasure so intense that she can tell you it’s the precise moment she fell in love with The Strawberry Blonde.

 The movie follows Biff as he deals with his ne’er-do-well father (Alan Hale), falls for the strawberry-blonde Virginia Brush (Rita Hayworth, and incidentally how did her character’s name get past the Breen Office?), sees Virginia stolen away by the double-dealing Hugo Barnstead (Jack Carson, in what Dennis Grunes calls the “role that made Carson Carson”), and eventually realizes true love with the kindhearted Amy Lind (Olivia de Havilland, looking more beautiful even than Hayworth).